izzypt/Minitalk/README.md

  # Bitwise Operations

-In order to send our string in it's binary representation , it's important to know bitwise operations :
+In order to send our string in it's binary representation , it's important to know bitwise operations which we have used in the code :

+Here are some references and links for furhter information :

 ![image](https://user-images.githubusercontent.com/73948790/230652129-1096f84d-266d-48a7-9bdf-63716fb4d2a0.png)